Personal Finance

 Interest Statements

-• Single – You can claim this status if you’re not married, legally separated, or divorced.
+• Single – Choose this if you’re unmarried, legally separated, or divorced.

-• Head of household – If you have at least one dependent and are not married, you could qualify for this status.
+• Head of household – Unmarried taxpayers with at least one dependent may qualify for this status.

-• Widow or Widower with Dependents – If your spouse passed away last year, leaving you with a dependent child, you might qualify for this filing status.
+• Widow or Widower with Dependents – If your spouse died during the previous year and you have dependent children, this status might apply.

 Saver’s Credit